Orlagh Lally

 Orlagh Lally (born 28 July 2001) is an Irish Australian rules footballer playing for Fremantle in the AFL Women's (AFLW).

-Lally originally played Gaelic football for Meath, winning the All-Ireland championships with them in 2021 and 2022.
+Lally originally played Ladies' Gaelic football for Meath, winning the All-Ireland championships with them in 2021 and 2022.

 She arrived in Australia shortly after her 21st birthday, and made her debut in the opening round of the AFL Women's season 7.
 Lally was named in the 22 under 22 squad for the 2023 AFL Women's season.

 In 2025, Lally was awarded the Western Derby medal for being the best player in Fremantle's eighth straight win over the West Coast Eagles.